 PASSING INTO HISTORY

 Throughout that morning we dutifully attended our meetings but we were just going through the motions.
 A woman came in to tell us one of the towers had collapsed.
 Nobody believed her.
 Back at the television we saw she was right.
-We witnessed both towers collapsing, the people running away in fear through the narrow streets in the whirling dark dust, like a scene from a science fiction movie.
+We witnessed both towers collapsing.
+We saw terrorized people running through the narrow streets in the whirling dark dust.
+It was like a scene from a science fiction movie.
 And then the aftermath.
 I remember thinking “I saw the towers being born and now I’m watching them die.”
-THEY WEREN’T SUPPOSED TO LAST JUST 28 YEARS!
+THEY WEREN’T SUPPOSED TO LAST JUST 28 YEARS!!
 Alone in my room that night I cried in anger and grief over the injustice, the people, the towers.

 THE COMFORT OF THE MEMORIAL AND MUSEUM